Grumman F4F Wildcat: Atlantic

 U.S. Navy Wildcats participated in Operation Torch.
 USN escort carriers in the Atlantic used Wildcats until the end of the war.
 In October 1943 F4Fs participated in Operation Leader, an anti-shipping strike on Norway.

 Totals

-In all, 7,860 Wildcats were built.
+In all, 7,860 Wildcats were built..
+Nearly three quarters of this total were built by the Eastern Aircraft Division of General Motors, which took over production in 1942.
 During the course of the war, Navy and Marine F4Fs and FMs flew 15,553 combat sorties (14,027 of these from aircraft carriers), destroying a claimed figure of 1,327 enemy aircraft at a cost of 178 aerial losses, 24 to ground/shipboard fire, and 49 to operational causes (an overall claimed kill-to-loss ratio of 6.9:1).
 True to their escort fighter role, Wildcats dropped only 154 tons of bombs during the war.